rpolishchuk3/rpolishchuk3/README.md

 Through coursework and personal projects, I practice:
 - statistical analysis and data interpretation
-- programming in Python for data processing and modeling
+- programming in Python and SQL for data processing and modeling
 - data cleaning, exploration, and visualization
 - applying mathematical and statistical concepts to real-world problems